China soybean prices spike as trade war worries feed supply fears

 “Now we are getting close to the U.S. soybean season, (in September) news like the trade war escalation and falling imports will have a bigger impact on prices,” said Pan Tiantian, analyst with Zheshang Futures.

-The most actively traded soybean futures on Dalian Commodity Exchange (DCE) for January delivery DSAcv1 rallied 3.95 percent to close at 3,789 yuan ($555.93) per ton on Wednesday, their biggest one-day gain since 2008.
+The most actively traded soybean futures on the Dalian Commodity Exchange (DCE) for January delivery rallied 3.95 percent to close at 3,789 yuan ($555.93) per tonne on Wednesday, their biggest one-day gain since 2008.

-The most active DCE soymeal futures contract for January delivery DSMcv1 closed 2.43 percent higher at 3,289 yuan per ton after hitting 3,302 yuan earlier in the afternoon, its highest since early April.
+The most active DCE soymeal futures contract for January delivery closed 2.43 percent higher at 3,289 yuan per tonne after hitting 3,302 yuan earlier in the afternoon, its highest since early April.

-The gains came as the United States said on Tuesday that it would begin collecting 25-percent tariffs on another $16 billion worth of Chinese goods on Aug.
+The gains came as the United States said on Tuesday that it would begin collecting 25 percent tariffs on another $16 billion worth of Chinese goods on Aug.
 23, as it published a final tariff list targeting 279 imported product lines.

 Beijing has said previously it will retaliate in kind.

-Reporting by Hallie Gu and Josephine Mason; Editing by Eric Meijer
+Reporting by Hallie Gu and Josephine Mason; Editing by Eric Meijer and Christian Schmollinger